nchlswhttkr/website/content/blog/facebook-hack-2018.md

 ![As well as a Facebook snuggie, I ended up winning an Instragram hoodie in the raffle!](/media/blog/facebook-hack-2018/hoodie.jpg)

-<span>_As well as a Facebook snuggie, I ended up winning an Instragram hoodie in the raffle!_</span>
+<span class="center-text">_As well as a Facebook snuggie, I ended up winning an Instragram hoodie in the raffle!_</span>